odewahn/tmpnb-on-carina/README.md

 NOTE: YOU MUST PULL THE IMAGE YOU WANT TO USE *BEFORE* YOU START `tmpnb`.
 So, in this case, I did `docker pull zischwartz/sparkdemo`

+Here's a script that shows the exact commands:

 ```
 export TOKEN=$( head -c 30 /dev/urandom | xxd -p )
 export POOL_SIZE=5